Skip to main content

 Cancellation outreach

 Trigger: appointment cancelled (by customer or by you).
 What it does: sends the customer a polite acknowledgment + open offer to reschedule.
 Notifies your team.
-Default message:
+Default SMS:

 When to enable: mostly when cancellations are common in your business (e.g., you do exterior work and weather causes frequent reschedules).
 For low-cancellation businesses, it’s nice-to-have.